Alexander Hamilton

 As a trusted member of President Washington's first cabinet, Hamilton served as the first U.S. secretary of the treasury.
 He envisioned a central government led by an energetic executive, a strong national defense, and a more diversified economy with significantly expanded industry.
-He successfully argued that the implied powers of the U.S. Constitution provided the legal basis to create the First Bank of the United States, and assume the states' war debts, which was funded by a tariff on imports and a whiskey tax.
-Hamilton opposed American entanglement with the succession of unstable French Revolutionary governments.
+He successfully argued that the implied powers of the U.S. Constitution provided the federal government the legal basis to create the First Bank of the United States as a fiscal agent to assume the states' war debts, a bank that was funded by a tariff on imports and a whiskey tax.
+Hamilton opposed American entanglement with the succession of unstable French revolutionary governments.
 In 1790, he persuaded the U.S. Congress to establish the U.S. Revenue Cutter Service to protect American shipping.
 In 1793, he advocated in support of the Jay Treaty under which the U.S. resumed friendly trade relations with the British Empire.
 Hamilton's views became the basis for the Federalist Party, which was opposed by the Democratic-Republican Party, led by Thomas Jefferson.
 Hamilton and other Federalists supported the Haitian Revolution, and Hamilton helped draft Haiti's constitution in 1801.

-After resigning as the nation's Secretary of the Treasury in 1795, Hamilton resumed his legal and business activities and helped lead the abolition of the Atlantic slave trade.
+After resigning as the nation's secretary of the treasury in 1795, Hamilton resumed his legal and business activities and helped lead the abolition of the Atlantic slave trade.
 In the Quasi-War, fought at sea between 1798 and 1800, Hamilton called for mobilization against France, and President John Adams appointed him major general.
 The U.S. Army, however, did not see combat in the conflict.
 Outraged by Adams' response to the crisis, Hamilton opposed his 1800 presidential re-election.
 Jefferson and Aaron Burr tied for the presidency in the electoral college and, despite philosophical differences, Hamilton endorsed Jefferson over Burr, whom he found unprincipled.
 When Burr ran for Governor of New York in 1804, Hamilton again opposed his candidacy, arguing that he was unfit for the office.
 Taking offense, Burr challenged Hamilton to a pistol duel, which took place in Weehawken, New Jersey, on July 11, 1804.
 Hamilton was mortally wounded and immediately transported back across the Hudson River in a delirious state to the home of William Bayard Jr. in Greenwich Village, New York, for medical attention.
 The following day, on July 12, 1804, Hamilton succumbed to his wounds.

 Scholars generally regard Hamilton as an astute and intellectually brilliant administrator, politician, and financier who was sometimes impetuous.
 His ideas are credited with influencing the founding principles of American finance and government.
-In 1997, historian Paul Johnson wrote that Hamilton was a "genius—the only one of the Founding Fathers fully entitled to that accolade—and he had the elusive, indefinable characteristics of genius."
+In 1997, the historian Paul Johnson wrote that Hamilton was a "genius—the only one of the Founding Fathers fully entitled to that accolade—and he had the elusive, indefinable characteristics of genius."